RedHatPride/open-source-transition-resources/README.md

 ## Building the Books Locally

-When you make changes to these books, it is a good practice to do a local test build to verify the book builds successfully and renders as you expect before you submit the merge request back to upstream master.
+When you make changes to these books, it is a good practice to do a local test build to verify the book builds successfully and renders as you expect before you submit the merge request back to upstream primary branch.

 ### Configuring the Build Environment